 Much of the background of the United Church of Painted Post arrangement comes from the 1972 Hurricane Agnes flood that devastated our valley.
 Prior to the flood, the Presbyterian Church faced North Hamilton Street while around the corner, the Methodist Church faced Chemung Street.
 The two education buildings were adjacent to the respective churches.
 Shortly after the flood, the two Christian Education groups merged into one common program with teachers from both congregations serving the various classes.

-Each church had its own pastor and worship hour with the hours alternating year to year, i.e., Presbyterians at 10 AM and Methodists at 11:15 AM. this year; and Methodists at 10 AM with Presbyterians at 11:15 AM next year.
-The arrangement worked very well for many years (~30).
+Each church had its own pastor and worship hour with the hours alternating year to year.
+The arrangement worked very well for more than thirty years.
 With many joint activities: special worship services, dinners, work bees, etc., members of the two congregations came closer together.